-The Golden Circle the most frequently visited sightseeing route in Iceland.
-It features the best natural highlights located within a few hours driving distance from Reykjavík.
+The Golden Circle is the most frequently visited sightseeing route in Iceland.
+It features the best natural highlights located within a few hours driving distances from Reykjavík.
 The main stops are Thingvellir National Park, where Silfra is found; the Geysir geothermal area, where a geyser erupts every 5-10 minutes; and Gullfoss, a majestic and extremely powerful waterfall.

 Another popular option after exploring the depths of the water is to explore the depths of the ground.
 There is an amazing lava tube cave outside of Reykjavík that was formed centuries ago by a river of molten lava.
 Taking a caving tour along with a snorkeling tour will satisfy both your scientific curiosity and your adventurous soul.

 If you want to meet Iceland’s cutest locals, go on a horseback riding tour!
-The Icelandic horse is a unique breed that is a direct descendant of the Viking’s horses.
+The Icelandic horse is a unique breed that is a direct descendant of the Viking horses.
 They are short but strong and have gained an international reputation for their five gaits.
 These cute horses are also well known for their unique personalities and calm disposition.

-Take the Route 1 from Reykjavík heading towards the town of Mossfellsbær.
+Take Route 1 from Reykjavík heading towards the town of Mossfellsbær.
 Then, before the road turns towards Mount Esja, change to Route 36.
 Follow this road for 33 kilometers (20 miles) then turn right onto Route 361.
 After 3 kilometers (1.8 miles), turn right and drive into the car park.
 From here you need to walk for 5 minutes (400 meters or .25 miles) to the place where the guides will be waiting for you.

 Still got questions about snorkeling tours?
 Find the answer here!